The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Discussion and Applications

 \subsubsection{Smoothing and discretisation of penalised equations}

-The penalised PDE does not have a (known) closed-form solution and has to be solved numerically.
+We now turn the order of discretisation and penalisation around and consider the discretisation of a penalised PDE.
+The penalised PDE (\ref{pen}) does not have a (known) closed-form solution and has to be solved numerically.
 Error estimates for a finite element approximation to the penalised heat equation have been given, e.g., by \cite{scholz86} and \cite{witte09},

-where $h$ is the mesh size and $k$ the time-step of an implicit Euler or $\theta$-method respectively, and $\|\cdot\|$ the $L_2$ norm.
+where $h$ is the mesh size and $k$ the timestep of an implicit Euler or $\theta$-method respectively, and $\|\cdot\|$ the $L_2$ norm.